comsysto/github-pages-basic-auth-proxy/README.md

   * If you have a `gh-pages` branch in that repository.
   * And if you want to secure the gh-pages page via basic auth, then this proxy is for you.
     * Only members of the GitHub organization and users you specify manually will have access
+    * you can specify additional users with passwords that are not github users

 ### 1.2 What it will do